 nss_mapuser (5) man page describes the configuration file.

 sudo.
-The mapping is removed at logout.
+Cumulus Linux removes the mapping at logout.

 Local Fallback Authentication